autonlab/constrained-clustering/README.md

 ### Constraint Satisfaction Clustering
 #### Loading data and constraints
-Constraints are represented as a sparse matrix, with +1 for most-link constraints, and -1 for cannot-link constraints.
+Constraints are represented as a sparse matrix, with +1 for must-link constraints and -1 for cannot-link constraints, and 0 otherwise.
 ```
 import pandas as pd
 import numpy as np

-dname = 'data' # Data name - Used for saving kernels
+dname = 'data' # Dataset name - Used for saving kernels
 ncluster = 3 # Number of clusters
 data = pd.read_csv(dname).values
+# see 'Example - MNIST.ipynb' for a more detailed example of how constraint matrices should be created
 constraint = np.full((len(data), len(data)), 1) # Constraint matrix : +1 if linked, -1 otherwise - Prefer coomatrix
 ```